metal-stack/docs/docs/src/overview/networking.md

 As Listing 8 shows, the firewall is configured with VXLAN interfaces as known from the leaf setup.
 Additionally, a VXLAN setup for VRF `vrfInternet` is added to provide Internet access. vrfInternet contains a route to the Internet that will be leaked into the tenant VRF.

-Traffic that originates from the tenant network `10.0.0.0/22` will be masqueraded before leaving the inferface `vlanInternet` towards the internet.
+Traffic that originates from the tenant network `10.0.0.0/22` will be masqueraded before leaving the interface `vlanInternet` towards the internet.

 ```bash
 # /etc/network/interfaces